populationgenomics/team-docs/storage_policies/README.md

 - **Description**: Contains files that only need to be retained _temporarily_ during analysis or workflow execution.
 Retrieval is cheap, but old files get automatically deleted.
-- **Main Use Case**: Hail "checkpoints" that cache results while repeatedly running an analysis during development.
+- **Main use case**: Hail "checkpoints" that cache results while repeatedly running an analysis during development.
 - **Storage**: Files that are older than 30 days get deleted automatically.
 - **Access**: Human users get admin permissions, so care must be taken not to